linjan2/pages-generation/src/virtualization.md

 - `virt-install`: commandline utility for provisioning virtual machines.
 - `virt-viewer`: opens graphical console of a virtual machine.

 Check for virtualization support.
-AMD-V/Intel VT CPU virtualization should be turned on inside BIOS settings.
+AMD-V/Intel VT CPU virtualization should be enabled within BIOS settings.

 ```sh
 # check for virtualization support in CPU cores